UBC-CIC/Streaming-Video-Assessment/docs/DeploymentGuide.md

 9. Open the AWS console, go to AWS Amplify and go to your newly deployed app called `backend`.
 Click on the **Rewrites and redirects** tab on the left.

+**Note**: Amplify allows for custom resource creation via a CDK stack which is [where the RDS instance is defined](../frontend/amplify/backend/custom/database/cdk-stack.ts)

 10. Click Edit to add a new rule with the following values:
 - **Source address**: `</^[^.]+$|\.(?!(css|gif|ico|jpg|js|png|txt|svg|woff|woff2|ttf|map|json|webp)$)([^.]+$)/>`
 - **Target address**: `/index.html`